24th October, 2019 - 25th October, 2019 (2 days)

 - How to graph and analyse DOE results

-- How to bring about a significant increase in process results, based on scientific understanding of influencing process inputs.
+- How to bring about a significant sustainable process improvement, based on scientific understanding of influencing process inputs.

 - Introduction to DOE